minhtaimc/edge-store-shipping-methods-dsl/README.md

 const methods: DisplayShippingMethod[] = getShippingMethodsForDisplay(config, context);

 // 4.
 Display in your UI
-methods.forEach(method => {
+// Note: Methods with availabilityMode: "hide" are automatically filtered out methods.forEach(method => {
   if (method.available) {
     // Show as selectable option